Nuoc Mam Chanh (Nuoc Cham)

 The various Vietnamese sauces might have different names, but most of them contain fish sauce, water, sugar, and lime juice or some other acidic ingredient or juice.
 Many, like this recipe, have chili peppers and garlic.
 Others might have added ingredients like dried shrimp, lemongrass, ginger, or cilantro.
 Shredded carrot is a popular addition in the West of Vietnam.

-Author Corrine Trang says in her book Essentials of Asian Cuisine that in Cambodia, this sauce is called tuk trey.
+Author Corrine Trang says in her book Essentials of Asian Cuisine that in Cambodia, this sauce is called tuk trey, and might have crushed peanuts added.
 Trang says that in the North of Vietnam, they prefer their foods milder, so they slice the garlic and chili peppers.
 In the South, cooks mince these pungent and spicy ingredients for a more pronounced flavor.

 Nuoc Mam Chanh Ingredients